 - What causes this influx of triglycerides that activate harmful VLDL cholesterol, and

 Let’s take for example a high-carb meal as above.
-When we consume a high-carbohydrate meal, the body will break this down into some simple sugars that you can use immediately for energy.
+When we consume a high-carb meal, the body will break it down into some simple sugars that the body can use immediately for energy.

 The body’s way to deal with this increased amount of sugar in your blood is to release insulin to try and move the sugar into your cells.

-This is also why we see people that are insulin resistant have much higher levels of triglycerides in the blood.
-And as we all know, insulin resistance is as a result of consistently overeating carbohydrates and the body becoming resistant to insulin.
+This is also why we see people who are insulin resistant have much higher levels of triglycerides in the blood.
+Insulin resistance is a result of consistently overeating carbohydrates and the body becoming resistant to insulin.

-In this specific study (link is in the show notes), researchers found that by eating sugar and high fructose corn syrup increased triglycerides, VLDL, and decreased LDL particle size while reducing HDL.
-Now guess what happened when these researchers removed the sugar from the control diets?
+In this specific study, researchers found that eating sugar and high fructose corn syrup increased triglycerides, VLDL, and decreased LDL particle size while reducing HDL.
+Guess what happened when these researchers removed the sugar from the control diets?
 They saw all of these markers improved radically.

-So, the answer to my question – “what causes increased levels of harmful VLDL cholesterol” is:
+So, the answer to my question earlier.
+“What causes increased levels of harmful VLDL cholesterol?”

-A HIGH CARBOHYDRATE DIET INCREASES TRIGLYCERIDES that can lead to higher cardiovascular risks and metabolic disorders like obesity and type 2 diabetes.
+A HIGH CARBOHYDRATE DIET INCREASES TRIGLYCERIDES and that is what leads to higher cardiovascular risks and metabolic disorders like obesity and type 2 diabetes.

-NOW I WANT TO SHOW YOU HOW THE KETO DIET CAN HELP BALANCE YOUR CHOLESTEROL
+HOW CAN A KETO DIET HELP BALANCE YOUR CHOLESTEROL?

 Following the Keto Diet.
-Yes, even with all the fats, actually improves your cholesterol profile.
+Yes, even eating a high-fat diet, the fats actually improves your cholesterol profile.

 When you’re on a Keto Diet, you’ll be replacing triglyceride-raising carbs with good fats that actually boost HDL and increase LDL particle size.